-Here are the seeds I will be gathering from my gardens: hollyhock, foxglove, balloon flower, coneflower, coreopsis, shasta daisy, snapdragons and marigolds.
+Here are the seeds I will be gathering from my gardens: hollyhock, foxglove, balloon flower, coneflower, coreopsis, shasta daisy, meadow blazingstar, snapdragons and marigolds.
 I’m also experimenting with a few others this year.
 Do you gather seeds?
 If so, what are your favorite seeds to save?

 Fall Gardening – Overwintering Tender Bulbs and Tubers